 The degree of mutual agreement among a series of individual measurements; often, but not necessarily, expressed by the standard deviation.
 (See also ‘uncertainty’.)

-SECOND:
+SI SECOND:

 The basic unit of time or time interval in the International System of Units (SI) that is equal to the duration of 9,192,631,770 periods of the radiation corresponding to the transition between the two hyperfine levels of the ground state of caesium-133 as defined at the 1967 CGPM meeting.
 In 1997 the CIPM affirmed that: “This definition refers to a caesium atom at rest at a temperature of 0 K.” This was intended to make it clear that the definition of the SI second is based on a Cs atom unperturbed by black-body radiation, that is, in a 0 K environment, and therefore the frequencies of primary frequency standards should be corrected for the shift due to ambient radiation, as further stated at the CCTF meeting in 1999.

+BARYCENTRIC DYNAMICAL TIME (TDB):

+A relativistic coordinate time scale, intended for astronomical use as a time standard to take account of time dilation when calculating orbits and astronomical ephemerides of planets, asteroids, comets and interplanetary spacecraft in the Solar System.

 TIME CODE FORMAT:

 A system of digital or analogue symbols used in a specified format to convey time information (i.e. date, time of day or time interval).